A Variant of the Erd\H{o}s-S\'os Conjecture: Introduction

 In this paper we propose a new conjecture for tree embeddings under degree assumptions.
 We consider the minimum and maximum degrees rather than the average or median degrees.

-\begin{conjecture} If a graph has maximum degree at least $m$ and minimum degree at least $\lfloor {\frac{2m}{3}} \rfloor$ then it contains every tree with $m$ edges as a subgraph. \end{conjecture}
+\begin{conjecture} If a graph has maximum degree at least $m$ and minimum degree at least $\floor{\frac{2m}{3}}$ then it contains every tree with $m$ edges as a subgraph. \end{conjecture}

-We remark that every graph of average degree exceeding $m-1$ which does not contain a subgraph of higher average degree has minimum degree at least~$\frac{m}{2}$.
-Thus, replacing $\lfloor {\frac{2m}{3}} \rfloor$ by $\frac{m}{2}$ in our conjecture would give a strengthening of the Erd\H os-S\' os conjecture.
-However, as we will show momentarily, two simple examples show that the value $\lfloor {\frac{2m}{3}} \rfloor$ here is best possible.
+We remark that every graph of average degree exceeding $m-1$ has a subgraph of minimum degree at least~$\frac{m}{2}$.
+Thus, replacing $\floor{\frac{2m}{3}}$ by $\frac{m}{2}$ in our conjecture would give a strengthening of the Erd\H os-S\' os conjecture.
+However, two simple examples show that the value $\floor{\frac{2m}{3}}$ here is best possible.
+In both examples we consider the tree $T$ with $3k+1$ vertices obtained from three stars on $k$ vertices by adding a new vertex $v$ adjacent to their centers.
+In the first example, $G$ is the graph obtained from two copies of $K_{2k-1}$ by adding a universal vertex.
+In the second example, $G$ is the graph obtained by adding a universal vertex to $K_{2k-2,2k-2}$.

-Nevertheless approaching the proof of the Erd\H os-S\' os conjecture by focussing on the minimum degree of the graphs in question, could be an effective technique.
-Indeed, it might be possible to prove a natural common generalization of Conjecture \ref{conj1} and the Erd\H os-S\' os Conjecture which makes no mention of the average degree.
+Nevertheless, focussing on the minimum degree of the graphs in question, could be an effective technique for approaching the Erd\H os-S\' os conjecture.
+Indeed, it might be possible to prove a natural common generalization of Conjecture~\ref{conj1} and the Erd\H os-S\' os Conjecture which makes no mention of the average degree.

+Note that Conjecture \ref{conj1} holds for paths (even with the weaker bound of $\frac m2$ on the minimum degree), because of the well-known Dirac-type result that every connected graph $G$ of minimum degree $\delta (G)$ has a path on $\min\{2 \delta (G)+1,|V(G)|\}$ vertices.
+It also holds for trees with many leaves (see below).

-As evidence for Conjecture \ref{conj1}, we prove the following two weakenings.
+As further evidence for Conjecture \ref{conj1}, we prove the following two weakenings.

-\begin{theorem} There is a function $g$ such that if a graph has maximum degree at least $g(m)$ and minimum degree at least $\lfloor \frac{2m}{3}\rfloor$ then it contains every tree $T$ with $m$ edges as a subgraph. \end{theorem}
+\begin{theorem} There is a function $g$ such that if a graph has maximum degree at least $g(m)$ and minimum degree at least $\floor{\frac{2m}{3}}$ then it contains every tree $T$ with $m$ edges as a subgraph. \end{theorem}

 \begin{theorem} There is a $\gamma>0$ such that if a graph has maximum degree at least $m$ and minimum degree at least $(1-\gamma)m$ then it contains every tree $T$ with $m$ edges as a subgraph. \end{theorem}